To content

 On ‘Wear it Purple Day’ everyone is encouraged to wear purple-coloured clothing.
 It is a day to take a stand against bullying and discrimination against young queer people and a day to celebrate queer life.
 Most importantly, the day is an invitation to Allys of queer people: by wearing purple, they show how many Allys exist everywhere and that nobody has to feel isolated.

-One consequence of this analysis was the ‘Wear it Purple Day’.
-Public campaigns, workshops and purple clothing are used to draw attention to the lack of visibility of gay, lesbian, bisexual, trans*, intersex, non-binary and other queer children and young people.
-The movement has now spread beyond the US and is also being taken up in many cities in Germany and elsewhere.
+One consequence of this realization was the "Wear it Purple Day".
+Public campaigns, workshops and purple clothing are used to draw attention to the lack of visibility of gay, lesbian, bisexual, trans*, intersex, non-binary and queer children and young people.
+The movement has now spread beyond Australia and the USA and is also being taken up in Germany, among other countries.

-Studies in Germany still show that homophobia and queer hostility are an everyday reality for many people.
-A recent publication by the Federal Criminal Police Office shows that offences based on ‘sexual orientation’ increased by almost 50% in 2023 compared to the previous year (Bundeskriminalamt 2024).
-Further studies from recent years show that the suicide attempt rate among LGBTQ young people is higher than that of heterosexual young people (Hochschule Luzern 2019).
+In Germany, studies show that homophobia and queerophobia are commonplace for many people.
+A publication by the Federal Criminal Police Office shows that crimes based on sexual orientation increased by almost 50% in 2023 compared to the previous year (Bundeskriminalamt 2024).
+Further studies from recent years show that the suicide attempt rate among LGBT young people is higher than that of heterosexual young people (Pfister & Mikolasek 2019).

-‘Wear it Purple Day’ aims to raise awareness of the experiences of discrimination faced by young queer people.
-At the same time, the day is intended to highlight support structures and contact points for queer people and illustrate how large the queer community is together with its Allys.
+"Wear it Purple Day" aims to raise awareness of the discrimination experienced by queer young people and the impact this discrimination can have on their mental health.
+At the same time, the day is intended to raise awareness of support structures and contact points for queer people and highlight the size of the queer community and its allies.

 Sources (in German)